Public Health

 • HIV Navigation Services Section of the Rapid Antiretroviral Therapy Toolkit: Section 2 (beginning on page 19) of this toolkit developed in partnership by Primary Care Development Corporation, My Brother’s Keeper, the San Francisco Community Health Center, and the Denver Prevention Training Center provides an overview of the essential role of HIV navigation services in rapid ART services.
 It also includes a review of staffing needs and considerations for resource-limited settings, suggested protocols, and real-world examples of how to provide services in resource variable settings.

-Training on how to assess social determinants of health
+Assessing social determinants of health

-Care team training on LGBTQ, transgender and gender nonconforming essentials
+LGBTQ, transgender and gender nonconforming essentials

 The AMA Ed Hub offers a series of training modules developed by Howard Brown Health, SAGECare, The Fenway Institute and more that can help provide education to your care team on sex-positive and gender appropriate language and methods to incorporate best practices into your organization.

-Training to help staff develop skills to communicate with patients more effectively
+Develop skills to communicate with patients more effectively

-Long form courses with background education on HIV, STIs, viral hepatitis, and LTBI Essentials
+HIV, STIs, viral hepatitis, and LTBI Essentials

-The following links are a compilation of education and training resources from the CDC targeted to health care professionals.
+The following links are a compilation of education and training resources from the CDC and other institutions targeted to health care professionals.
 These training materials can be leveraged to equip your care team members with the latest information to help boost the confidence of any member of the care team in answering patient questions.

-Training on the PDSA approach to quality improvement initiatives
+PDSA approach to quality improvement initiatives

-Training on patient portal optimization
+Patient portal optimization

-Training on collecting comprehensive patient demographics and sexual history
+Collecting comprehensive patient demographics and sexual history

 Building strong community partnerships: